maelissteissier/chordsGen/README.md

 ## License

-> This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for detailss
+> This project is licensed under the Apache License - see the [LICENSE](./LICENSE) file for detailss

 ## Acknowledgments

-> This program uses [Jsyn](https://github.com/philburk/jsyn) under the Apache licence.
+> This program uses [JSyn](https://github.com/philburk/jsyn) under the Apache licence.